 Staying on top of the news might seem impossible—not to mention dealing with how you feel after every article or post you read.
 With so much information—and misinformation—out there, it can be hard to find trusted resources.
 It can also be difficult to know where to find help and support when you’re just feeling overwhelmed from all of it.

-We put together links for substance abuse and counseling support services on campuses across Washington state.
+- Campus Support Services: We put together links for substance use and counseling support services on campuses across Washington state.
 If you feel stressed, anxious, or overwhelmed, these are great services to use during the school year.

 We’ve Got This